Bright Packaging: Recent corporate history

 Bright Packaging's revenue for the financial year ending 31 August 2013 was $52.2 million.
 Earnings per share (EPS) for the last quarter was 6.88 cents compared to 3.42 cents for the preceding year's corresponding quarter, raising full-year EPS to 16.24 cents compared to 8.73 cents in 2012.
 Net assets per share increased to $1.16 compared to $0.62 in the previous year.
 Net income increased 84% to $7.3 million compared to $3.8 million last year.

 Following a capital reduction exercise, Bright Packaging has zero borrowings and proposed to undertake a renounceable rights issues of 86,569,800 new shares on the basis of two for every one existing share held, together with 57,713,200 free detachable warrants on the basis of two warrants for every three rights shares.
 At the close of acceptance, the total valid acceptances and excess applications received for the Rights Issue of Shares with Warrants was approximately 115.04%, which represents an over-subscription rate of 15.04% Rights Issue of Shares with Warrants has been completed with the listing of 86,569,800 Rights Shares together with 57,713,200 Warrants on the Main Market of Bursa Securities on 23 January 2014.
 On the first day of trading, its Warrants closed at $0.175 soared 3,400% above its reference price indicating strong investor appetite, as the mother share closed unchanged at $0.575.

 News of activist investor Dato' Ricky Wong interest in taking the company private were denied by the Board in its annual general meeting held on 24 February 2014.
 Wong has quietly built up his stake in the company and currently holds 32.81% which is just short of the 33% threshold required to trigger a mandatory general offer.
 Shareholders also voted against payment to former directors of the firm who were ousted last year for mismanaging the company which lead to a probe by the Minority Shareholder Watchdog group.

 In August 2021, Bright Packaging ventured into the palm oil cultivation industry via a joint venture with Datai Plantations Sdn Bhd.
-Bright Packaging is investing $5 millions through Datai Plantations which is a deemed native status company in the Borneo state of Sarawak that held a joint venture company Datai Pelita Bintangor Sdn Bhd with the Sarawak's state Government in developing an 1,921 hectares of palm oil estate.
+Bright Packaging is investing $5 million through Datai Plantations which is a deemed native status company in the Borneo state of Sarawak that held a joint venture company Datai Pelita Bintangor Sdn Bhd with the Sarawak's state Government in developing an 1,921 hectares of palm oil estate.